DurhamARC/HumanMobility/examples/HumanMobility/perf/paws.md

 | CPI            | 0.84                 | 3.13               | ~3.7x better |

 - **Observation:**
-  - SWIFT achieves only ~5.7% of the streaming memory bandwidth of triad.
+  - SWIFT achieves only ~5.7% of the streaming memory bandwidth of `triad`.
   - Access pattern is less streaming (lower read/write ratio).
   - CPI is better in SWIFT, but this is expected for memory-bound code.